Gary Steven Krist

 Gary Steven Krist (born April 29, 1945) is an American convicted of kidnapping and the trafficking of illegal immigrants.

 Early life

 Krist was born in Aberdeen, Washington, on April 29, 1945, and grew up in Pelican, Alaska.
 He lived part of his childhood in Utah.
-His first recorded crime was a string of robberies at the age of 14, in 1959.
-He escaped with another prisoner from Deuel Vocational Institution, a California state prison, in November 1966, while serving a sentence for automobile theft; the other prisoner was killed during the attempt.
+His first recorded crime was a string of robberies at the age of 14 in 1959.
+He escaped with another prisoner from Deuel Vocational Institution, a California state prison, in November 1966, while serving a sentence for automobile theft.
+The other prisoner was killed during the attempt.

 Mackle kidnapping

-Krist is best known for kidnapping and burying heiress Barbara Jane Mackle alive in a ventilated box in 1968.
+Krist is best known for kidnapping heiress Barbara Jane Mackle and burying her alive in a ventilated box in 1968.
 After receiving $500,000 in ransom money, he was captured and sentenced to life in prison in 1969, but was released on parole after 10 years and went on to commit several more crimes.

 While imprisoned, Krist wrote a book, Life: The Man Who Kidnapped Barbara Jane Mackle, published in 1972.